factshift/app.factshift.com/README.md

 - Press **1** through **9** to switch between the available input modes.
 - Stream modes are under development and currently disabled.

+Hotkeys for other features can be customized in `src/js/config/hotkeys.js`.
+The default configuration maps keys to interface actions and force toggles.